NikitaJWilliams/Guided-Data-Analytics-Project-in-R-NYC-Schools-Perceptions/README.md

 ![](https://i.ibb.co/Pr4bbYL/0002.jpg)

-An AP score in each NYC high school displays either a strong or moderate correlation with 24 variables.
-The results are similar; however, there is a noteworthy difference regarding the
+Percentage of high scoring AP exams in each NYC high school displays either a strong or moderate correlation with 24 variables.
+The results correspond to the correlation findings shown in the *avg_sat_score* scatter plots; however, there is a noteworthy dissimilarity in NYC school perceptions.
+NYC school perceptions

-As part of my last step in data analysis, I would like
+As part of my last step in data analysis, I would like to investigate the distribution of teacher, parent and student evaluations of school environemnt.
+By examining
 ### Distribution of Teacher,Parent and Student Scores for Each Survey Question

 ![](https://i.ibb.co/b3ZWQdR/Response-type-Boxplot.png)
 ### Distribution of Total Scores for Each Survey Question

+Total scores roughly follow a normal distribution: the mean

 ![](https://i.ibb.co/PgvcLHp/Total-Scores-Boxplot.png)
 ## Conclusion